 - Promoting and advocating Regenerative Agriculture as part of livelihood early recoveries

-- Courses, workshops, and training on Regenerative Agriculture facilitated by a sought-out expert in the field
+- Moreover, creating courses, workshops, and training programmes on Regenerative Agriculture facilitated by a sought-out expert in the field

 - Strengthening local food systems by establishing home and community garden